 - Someone to lean on: Some feelings are universal, like heartbreak, but there are some things that only queer people understand.
-Like when you totally think that straight guy/girl is flirting with you then they bring their girlfriend/boyfriend around and your crushed.
-Leaving your gay friends to pick up the pieces.
+Like when you think that straight guy/girl is flirting with you, then they bring their girlfriend/boyfriend around, and you’re crushed — leaving your gay friends to pick up the pieces.

-- Potential Partners: Everyone knows being friends first make some of the best relationships.
-I’m not saying that just because you put 2 gay people together they’ll form a relationship but if your friends then it’s definitely possible for that to grow into something more.
+- Potential Partners: Everyone knows to be friends first make some of the best relationships.
+I’m not saying that just because you put 2 gay people together, they’ll form a relationship but if your friends then it’s definitely possible for that to grow into something more.
 Even if you just want to be friends with a little something extra on the side.

 Why It’s Not That Important

 - Independence is key: Hanging out with mainly straight people has forced me to do a lot on my own.
-My first time at a gay club was by myself and while it wasn’t the most ideal situation, I still had a good time.
-It opened my confidence up a bit more and now if I want to go out and none of my friends are willing, I have no problem going by myself.
+My first time at a gay club was by myself, and while it wasn’t an ideal situation, I still had a good time.
+It opened my confidence up a bit more and now if I want to go out, and none of my friends are willing, I have no problem going by myself.